gulkily/Selenium-Course/README.md

 Planning a New Test
 ===================
-1. What can automation accomplish?
+1. What's the point of automation?
     1. Sanity checks
     2. Regression testing of previously fixed issues
     3. Detecting problems without exact specifications